 Video: Great medium, wrong application.

-Users often want to use videos for instructions.
+Users often want to use instructional videos to deliver knowledge on the shop floor.
 It makes sense.
-Video seems like it would be a fantastic medium for instructional design.
+Video seems like it would be a fantastic medium for work instructions.
 Videos are highly visual and they allow an expert to explain all the aspects and nuances of an instruction in real-time.

 Not so fast!